cosmickatamari/inlretro-interface/README.md

 As of 9/15/2025, Nintendo Entertainment System section is configured and going through testing.

 Project Checklist:
-- [ ] Nintendo Entertainment System
+- [x] Nintendo Entertainment System
+75 Completed, 1 Failure as of 9/25/2025 (99% Success)

 - [ ] Famicom